-Suggested Course of Study for High School Graduation

-The course of study outlined on this page indicates the specific required subjects offered at each grade level.
+Suggested Course of Study for High School Graduation Graduation Requirements The course of study outlined on this page indicates the specific required subjects offered at each grade level.
 Each student has the opportunity to supplement these requirements with appropriate electives from the various departmental offerings.
 These electives should be selected carefully in keeping with a student's post-graduate college and career plans, including Career Technical Education (CTE) courses leading to a Certificate in a CTE pathway.
 Freshmen and Sophomores enroll in 6 classes (periods) sites with traditional class schedules, and 7 classes (periods) for sites having block schedules.
 Credits toward graduation are earned at the rate of five (5) per semester for each course completed with a passing grade.
 A total of 220 credits are required for graduation.

-9th Grade (Freshman)

-English I

-Mathematics (see note #2)

-Physical Education

-Science

-Ethnic Studies / Health

-Fine Arts or World Language

-Elective or Career Technical Education (CTE)

-10th Grade (Sophomore)

-English 2

-Mathematics (see note #2)

-Physical Education

-World History

-Ethnic Studies / Health

-Elective or Career Technical Education (CTE)

-Science

-World Language

-11th Grade (Junior)

-English 3

-United States History

-Mathematics (2 years math required - 20 units)

-(See note #2)

-Science

-Elective or Career Technical Education (CTE)

-12th Grade (Senior)

-U. S. Government/Economics

-English 4

-Four Electives, including Career Technical Education (CTE)

-Graduation Requirements

 The high school graduation requirements represent a combination of courses prescribed by the State of California and by the Board of Trustees of the El Monte Union High School District.
 Note #2 - Integrated Math 1 is required for all students.
-(This requirement can be satisfied in 7th or 8th grade).
-Integrated Math 1 is followed by Integrated Math 2 and Integrated Math 3 in subsequent years
+(This requirement can be satisfied in 7 th or 8 th grade).
+Integrated Math 1 is followed by Integrated Math 2 and Integrated Math 3 in subsequent years 9 th Grade (Freshman) English I Mathematics (see note #2) Physical Education Science Ethnic Studies / Health Fine Arts or World Language Elective or Career Technical Education (CTE) 10th Grade (Sophomore) English 2 Mathematics (see note #2) Physical Education World History Ethnic Studies / Health Elective or Career Technical Education (CTE) Science World Language 11 th Grade (Junior) English 3 United States History Mathematics (2 years math required - 20 units) (See note #2) Science Elective or Career Technical Education (CTE) 12th Grade (Senior) U. S. Government/Economics English 4 Four Electives, including Career Technical Education (CTE)